 Need Analysis: a step in the process of determining a student’s financial need by considering the information provided on the financial aid application(s).

 Need-based Aid: financial aid, usually in the form of grant, loan or work-study, offered to a student when his/her family is unable to pay the full cost of school.
-The application to apply is the Free Application for Federal Student Aid (FAFSA).
+The most common application to determine eligibility is the Free Application for Federal Student Aid (FAFSA).
+Undocumented students from Illinois complete the Alternative Application for Illinois Financial Aid, while undocumented students from other states and international students complete the CSS Profile.

 Origination Fee: a fee charged by the federal government and deducted from the loan proceeds before disbursement to help reduce the cost of supporting low-interest loans; currently assessed on Federal PLUS and Stafford Loans, but not on the Federal Perkins Loan.